awsdocs/amazon-kendra-developer-guide/doc_source/data-source-onedrive.md

 # Using a Microsoft OneDrive data source<a name="data-source-onedrive"></a>

 Amazon Kendra can use a data source to connect to Microsoft OneDrive sites to index the documents that your users create\.
+For a walk\-through of how to use OneDrive in the console, see [Getting started with a Microsoft OneDrive for Business data source \(console\)](https://docs.aws.amazon.com/kendra/latest/dg/getting-started-onedrive.html)\.

 When you use a OneDrive data source to connect Amazon Kendra to your OneDrive site, you choose the users whose documents are indexed\.
 You can optionally provide inclusion and exclusion patterns to specify the documents to index\.

 To create a OneDrive data source, you must first create an Azure Active Directory \(AD\) application that Amazon Kendra connects to\.
 You must grant the application the following permissions on the Microsoft Graph option:
 + Read files in all site collections \(File\.Read\.All\)